FYSETC/FYSETC-CTP40/Pi3/README.md

 sudo ./install.sh
 ```

+*Note: this script is base on the script from hyperpixel4.*

 ## Rotation

 To keep your touchscreen rotated with the display, you should rotate CTP40 using the `ctp40-rotate` command rather than "Screen Configuration."